microsoft/pai/README.md

 ## Get started

 OpenPAI manages computing resources, and optimizing for machine learning.
-Through docker techology, the computing hardware are decoupled with software, so that it's easy to run distributed computing, switch with different deep learning frameworks, create consistent environments.
+Through docker techology, the computing hardware are decoupled with software, so that it's easy to run distributed computing, switch with different deep learning frameworks, or run jobs on consistent environments.

 As OpenPAI is a platform, [deploy a cluster](#deploy-a-cluster) is first step before using.
 A single server is also supported to deploy OpenPAI, and manage its resource.

-If a cluster is ready, [train models](#train-models) is helpful to use it.
+If the cluster is ready, learn from [train models](#train-models) about how to use it.

 ## Deploy OpenPAI

 Follow this part to check prerequisites, deploy and validate an OpenPAI cluster.
 More servers can be added as needed after initial deployed.

-It's highly recommended to try OpenPAI on server(s), which has no usage or service.
+It's highly recommended to try OpenPAI on server(s), which has no usage and service.
 Refer to [here](https://github.com/Microsoft/pai/wiki/Resource-Requirement) for hardware specification.

 ### Prerequisites and preparation